ivopascal/Applied-ML-Template/README.md

 ```

 ### Endpoints
-- **POST /predict_guests/random**: Predict the number of guests using a random guesser (baseline model that always predicts the average guest count).
+- **POST /predict_guests/random**: Predict the number of guests using a random guesser (baseline model that always predicts the average guest count in the training set).
 **Output**
 ```bash
 code here